-Frodsham Manor House hold the REQM Gold for our fantastic work in RE and Mrs Anstice is a Specialist Leader in Education, Advisor for Cheshire West Schools, the National Ambassador for RE networks and is a member of the NATRE Exec.
+Frodsham Manor House hold the REQM Gold for our fantastic work in RE and Mrs Anstice is a Specialist Leader in Education, Advisor for Cheshire West Schools and Vice Chair of NATRE (National Association for the Teachers of RE.)
 She regularly speaks at national conferences and leads workshops.
-Our RE Ambassadors sometimes help with sessions in other schools.
-Scroll below to see some slide shows of RE lessons in different classes.

 Our Intent for our Religion and World Views Curriculum

 Our RE curriculum is designed to meet the content requirements of the agreed syllabus and many of our lessons are also used in other CWAC schools.
 There is a set amount of time specified in the agreed syllabus for each religion.

 The CW&C syllabus states through the teaching of RE, children learn the essential knowledge of other religions and worldviews, as well as skills and attitudes such as critical thinking and empathy.
 This understanding of others’ worldviews is an essential first step to enabling each pupil to understand, reflect on and develop their own personal worldview,

 Our Implementation for our Religion and World Views Curriculum